thiagoguarino/trybe-project32-inventory-report/README.md

   This is project #2 of the Computer Science Module at [Trybe Bootcamp](https://www.betrybe.com/).

-  This project genereates reports data from command line.
+  This project generates reports data from command line.
 It handles XML, JSON and CSV files as data inputs.
-The outputs can be divided in two options.
+The outputs can be split in two options.
 Simple Report and Complete Report.
 This project also has Unit Tests and Bonus Tasks.
 Stack: Python3, Pytest.

   <strong>FYI: every file that does not have a code authorship comment, was originally made by Trybe Bootcamp.</strong>